Gizmotronn/phaser/_posts/2017-12-13-hello-world.md

 image: https://www.anysoftwaretools.com/wp-content/uploads/macbook-pro-monitor-keyboard-iphone.png

 ---
+Hi there!
+My name is Liam, also known as OpusTheRobot.
+I'm an Australian game and website developer.
+This website is home to all my projects that I'm working on as well as my personal blog.
+I'll also be talking about my youtube stuff here.

+# Youtube
 In January 2016, I created my youtube channel.
 The first video I posted on it, The Steampunk Droids, currently has ~350 views on youtube and was basically a "highlights video" of building my first robot/droid, Sp-D2.
 I changed the name to Droidology in 2017, and that was the name it stayed as until March this year.

 The reason for this was because I had already gotten into trouble when trying to trademark ACORD under its previous name "droid", as droid was trademarked by Disney.
 I asked one of my mates what I should switch the channel name to, and he came up with an answer right away -